-Events have taken place all over the country, in cities including Norwich, London, Birmingham, Leicester, Liverpool, Edinburgh and Glasgow.
+Events have taken place all over the country, in cities including Norwich, London, Birmingham, Leicester, Liverpool, Leeds, Edinburgh and Glasgow.
 Take a look at highlights of the 2017 Christmas party in the video below.

 For more past events highlights see the posts below:

 SHP works with a committee to determine the best direction for Women in Health and Safety.
 We meet quarterly to assess feedback from past events.
 We also discuss plans for future events and come up with ideas to keep the network running effectively.